-Strategic Objective 7.2: Facilitate integrated land management and spatial planning

-Effective spatial planning and land management systems are applied across the Province
+Strategic Objective 7.2: Facilitate integrated land management and spatial planning Effective spatial planning and land management systems are applied across the Province

 The Municipal Systems Act (2006) prescribes in terms of Section 26, what the content of an Integrated Development Plan contains.
 An integral part of this IDP is a Spatial Development Framework, which essentially is a desired spatial pattern for a Local Municipality.
 Land Use Management Schemes essentially are spatial planning tools used to manage urban growth.
 They also are the only planning tools that confer development rights to a designated area.
-Land Use Schemes are also prescribed by the current Planning Legislation, the KZN Planning and Development Act (2008).
-This Act not only has indicated that all Local Municipalities must have schemes governing their areas within five years of the Act being implemented, but has also prescribes what the legislative requirements needed to develop and implement a scheme.
+Land Use Schemes are also prescribed by the newly promulgated Spatial Planning and Land Use Management Act No. 16 of and the KZN Planning and Development Act (2008).
+Both these pieces of legislation not only indicate that all Local Municipalities must have schemes governing their areas within five years of the Act being implemented, but also prescribe what the legislative requirements needed to develop and implement a scheme.

 Local municipalities, in effect need to have "wall to wall" land use schemes.
 This in effect means that both urban and rural areas of a municipality must be governed by a land use scheme.
 The current challenge is that land use management schemes for urban areas tend to be developed quicker than those for rural components of the LM.
 There are a host of reason for this, namely easy access to information, well defined land uses and scheme clauses.
 The rural components which are primarily commercial and traditional authority areas are still largely without schemes.
 This is mainly due to the challenges around implementation of Act 70 of 1970 that has stringent land use clauses around the subdivision and use of agricultural land, as well lack of cadastral information for most of these areas.
 There is also limited mainstream documentation of the existing traditional authority land use allocation system which is currently practised.
 This indigenous knowledge is a significant piece of the land use puzzle that must be solved and documented.
 It will assist in documenting traditional land use practise as well as provide different land use terminology.
+The initiative of developing land use plans for all traditional areas would guided by indigenous knowledge and practices.